 \section{Towards realistic domain walls:\\ beyond DBI in 2D flat spacetime}

-As it is discussed in the previous sections, a defining feature of DBI in 2D flat spacetime is the dependence of the slopes $\xi_{\pm}$ only on the respective parameter along the characteristic curve, i.e., $\xi_+=\xi_+(\omega_+)$ and $\xi_-=\xi_-(\omega_-)$.
+As discussed in the previous sections, a defining feature of DBI in 2D flat spacetime is the dependence of the slopes $\xi_{\pm}$ only on the respective parameter along the characteristic curve, i.e., $\xi_+=\xi_+(\omega_+)$ and $\xi_-=\xi_-(\omega_-)$.
 Here we demonstrate that this property is violated beyond the basic scenario.
-We are primarily interested in three physically relevant cases, i.e., the case of $D>2$ spacetime, expanding Universe, as well as the case of linearly extended DBI.
+We are primarily interested in three physically relevant cases, i.e., the case of $D>2$ spacetime, the case of the expanding Universe, and the case of linearly extended DBI.
 Remarkably, however, the caustic free nature of DBI in the hyperbolic case persists through these and other modifications.

 The relevant equation of motion generalizing three cases mentioned above, can be written in the following form: